linkeddatacenter/kees/implementation.md

 }
 ```

-To check if a RDF Store is *safe*:
+To check if a RDF Store is *safe*, use:

 ```sparql
 ASK { ?service kees:published|kees:versioned [] }`